 We are creatures who have an undeniable drive to explore the unknown.
 But, the national folklore does not support this quest.
-It presents us with the counterfeit of the Abrahamic religions (1).
-These are also known as Western organized religion, the mythologies of Christianity, Islam, and Judaism.
+Instead, it presents us with the counterfeit of the Abrahamic religions (1).
+These are also known as Western organized religions, the mythologies of Christianity, Islam, and Judaism.

 The catalog of ancient methods for exploring consciousness is what we call spiritual technologies.
 They are a collection of processes to develop the potential of the mind, body, and spirit.
 They offer us ways to expand awareness and reach higher states of consciousness.

 These tools differ significantly from religion.
 They do not require faith or belief in any religious doctrine.
 Anyone can use these processes to develop their full potential.
 All you need to do is follow the process, and it’s just like following the recipe for baking a cake.
 If you combine the right ingredients in the right way and you get something delicious.

 We divide these tools into four major categories: